 About the Author:

-Joining the team in 2016, Curt serves as the Vice President of Sales at CapitalPlus Financial Services, a direct lender based in Knoxville, Tennessee focusing exclusively on the construction industry.
+Joining the team in 2016, Curt serves as Executive VP at CapitalPlus Financial Services, a direct lender based in Knoxville, Tennessee focusing exclusively on the construction industry.
 During that time he has walked thousands of business owners through the financing options to find the best solution for their needs.

 Curt is a member of The International Factoring Association, The Association of General Contractors, and the Construction Financial Management Association.